 Dr. André J. Butler

-Associate Professor and Chair of Environmental and Civil Engineering
+Associate Professor of Environmental and Civil Engineering

 Dr. Butler joined the Mercer University Engineering faculty in Fall 2000.
 He studies air quality and has recently focused on respiratory health effects and low-cost technologies for measuring indoor air pollution.